Mr. Trump's dance causes a stir in the American sports world

 Donald Trump's signature campaign dance has been adopted by athletes as a celebration.

 US President-elect Donald Trump often performed a familiar dance to the song YMCA during his campaign.
-After winning the presidential election, his arm-slapping dance became a craze not only on social media, but also performed by athletes when celebrating their victory.
+After winning the presidential election, his hand-to-hand dance became a craze not only on social media, but also performed by athletes when celebrating their victory.
 On November 18, US soccer player Christian Pulisic became the latest person to perform Mr. Trump's dance, when he scored the opening goal in the US team's 4-2 victory over Jamaica.
-Previously, when mixed martial arts (MMA) fighter Jon Jones defeated opponent Stipe Miocic in a match within the framework of the UFC (Ultimate Fighting Championship) at Madison Square Garden, New York City on November 16, an event attended by Mr. Trump.
+Before that, when mixed martial arts (MMA) fighter Jon Jones defeated opponent Stipe Miocic in a match within the framework of the UFC (Ultimate Fighting Championship) at Madison Square Garden, New York City on November 16, an event attended by Mr. Trump.

 UFC fighter Jon Jones performs Trump's dance on November 16